 3. Design Extractor

-You can use the page-specific validator dialog to configure a validator since its interactive, and then recreate that later in the Detection Rules Dialog to apply to all pages and all test cases.
+You can use the page-specific validator dialog to configure a validator since its interactive.
+This value will be parsed and stuck into a variable for later use.
+Another option is to recreate the extractor later in the Detection Rules Dialog to apply to all pages and all test cases automatically.

 Click on the Actors Tab, and then sector Extractors at the bottom of that window.
 Hit the green "+" symbol on the right-hand side to create a new extractor.

 First, use the recorded value to locate the HTML again.
 A blue line will appear on the right-hand HTML display to indicate where the string occurs.
 Click on each blue marker until you find the source of the dynamic variable.

 Regular expressions are preferred since they allow you to only accept values in the right format, ignoring all others.
 See the screenshot for a configuration example for the UUID "choiceId".